What’s the main motivation behind the Wow@Home project?

 For a solid technical foundation in radio astronomy, a highly recommended reference is Essential Radio Astronomy by James J. Condon and Scott M. Ransom, which is available online.

 Right now, we’re focused on developing the software and testing various hardware configurations.
 Our goal is to identify the simplest and most effective setup for fully autonomous operation.
-We aim to release our first hardware recommendations and the initial version of the software by August 15, 2025, in celebration of the 48th anniversary of the Wow!
+We released the first hardware recommendation and a test version of the software on August 15, 2025, in celebration of the 48th anniversary of the Wow!
 Signal.
-To mark this milestone, we’re also planning our first local star party, combining both optical and radio telescopes, on August 23, 2025.
+The public version of the software is expected to be released by the end of 2025 or early 2026.

 We welcome help, especially from those with experience in RFI shielding, software GUI, and App development.
 Your expertise could make a big difference as we refine both the hardware and user interface.
 While we’re actively pursuing funding to support the project long term, any assistance now would accelerate our progress and broaden the impact of Wow@Home.
 Whether it’s technical support, outreach, or collaboration, your contribution matters.